 - we may be unable to tailor the content of our website to your preferences and your experience of our website may not be as enjoyable or useful.

-- to prepare quotes or estimates for you in relation to any finance or insurance that we provide or which we can arrange;
+- to prepare quotes or estimates for you in relation to any finance or insurance or other products that we provide or which we can arrange;

-- to answer enquiries and provide information or advice about existing and new products and services;
+- to answer enquiries and provide information or general advice about existing and new products and services;

 - to process and respond to any complaint made by you; and